pharmbio/robotlab/notes.md

 Positions:

-    Gimbal lock, singularity:
-        when the robot loses a degree of movement freedom because the joints are positioned above each other

-    pose: cartesian position of the robot tool center point 3 cartesian coordinates in metres
-        3 axis-angle in radians
-    p:   pose coordinate

     joint space: the rotations of the six robot joints denoted in radians starting from the base
     q:   joint coordinate
     qd:  joint velocities
     qdd: joint acceleration

+    pose: cartesian position of the robot tool center point 3 cartesian coordinates in metres
+        3 axis-angle in radians
+    p:   pose coordinate

-    RPY: roll pitch yaw, a way of denoting the tool rotation similar to polar coordinates. this is not the default way write rotations here. see https://www.universal-robots.com/articles/ur/application-installation/explanation-on-robot-orientation/
+    RPY: roll pitch yaw, a way of denoting the tool rotation similar to polar coordinates. not the UR default way to write rotations. https://www.universal-robots.com/articles/ur/application-installation/explanation-on-robot-orientation/

+    Gimbal lock, singularity:
+        when the robot loses a degree of movement freedom because the joints are positioned above each other

 ### Gripping the physical plates